rancher/fleet-docs/docs/oci-storage.md

 ### GitRepo Configuration Example

+If a secret named `ocistorage` exists in a namespace.
+Fleet automatically uses it as the OCI registry for all GitRepo resources in that namespace, and you don’t need to add ociRegistrySecret: in every GitRepo.

+You can explicitly specify a different secret in the GitRepo.
 The GitRepo spec is extended with information about the OCI Registry.
-You must update your GitRepo resource to include a reference to the secret:
+You have to update your GitRepo resource to include a reference to the secret:

 ```yaml
 metadata: